kyungoh22/bike_analysis/README.md

 * Analyse trend and seasonality in the number of rides by registered and non-registered customers

 ### 3) Interactive maps
+* Please see the notebook **interactive_map.ipynb**
-* Use the package folium to create interactive maps
+* Here I use the package folium to create interactive maps that visualise the most popular docking stations over the years

 #### Map 1
 * Please follow this [link] ()